ResoniteModdingGroup/ComponentSelectorAdditions/README.md

 ## Known Incompatibilities

 Obviously not compatible with Cyro's [CherryPick](https://github.com/BlueCyro/CherryPick).

-Also not compatible with TheJebForge's [TypePicker](https://github.com/TheJebForge/TypePicker) (https://github.com/ResoniteModdingGroup/ComponentSelectorAdditions/issues/3).
+Also not compatible with TheJebForge's [TypePicker](https://github.com/TheJebForge/TypePicker) - a ported version is available: https://github.com/ResoniteModdingGroup/TypePicker